jsunn-y/CARE/README.md

 # BERC
-BERC: Benchmarks for Enzyme Retrieval and Classifcation
+BERC: Benchmarks for Enzyme Retrieval and Classification

 ## 1 env